rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong desire to contribute towards improving public services and enhancing quality of life of citizens coupled with a passion for tech and governance, brings Anurag to Samagra.

+      Currently, he is part of the SamagraX team.
     image: /img/anurag.jpg
     linkedInProfile: 'https://www.linkedin.com/in/anurag-bahadur-singh-2790b3142/'
     name: Anurag Bahadur Singh